MasonONeal/ruby-test/README.md

 Repo to test some ruby code
-=
+==
-talk.rb is a response program, and involved pair programming with my 7 year old
+talk.rb is a response program and involved some pair programming with my 7 year old